tsgates/arch-wiki-markdown/wiki/Privoxy.md

 method (here SOCKS5) and the port to suit your needs.
 Refer to section 5 of the manual inside /etc/privoxy/config for a complete list of options and examples.

-Additionally, make sure your /etc/hosts file is correctly set up by comparing the hostname listed in /etc/hosts with /etc/rc.conf, which the hostname is set.
-For further information see: Set the hostname.

 The above will forward all browser traffic through Tor.
 To only forward .onion sites through Tor, use this instead: